brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Bugfix] Hans skin tries to close some left-over html tag to get a proper display
     - [Bugfix] The display of the settings in the footer doesn't do a callable analysis anymore, which may be a little bit confusing.
     - [Bugfix] Fixed a small display issue with the search in the Hans skin
-    - [Bugfix] The Collapse-Everything-Else function from the hans skin does not affect other debug output anymore.
+    - [Bugfix] The Collapse-Everything-Else function from the Hans skin does not affect other debug output anymore.

 1.3.3
     - [Feature] kreXX will now work without a writable chunks folder, but this will require much more memory.